 Colonial Massachusetts authorities seeking to encourage economic development pass the Act for Encouraging Mines, which promises investors control of any mineral discoveries they might make, and the right "to purchase the interest of any Indians in such lands where such mines shall be found."

 The General Court issues a Body of Liberties, outlining the rights and responsibilities of citizens in Massachusetts.
-Some scholars have referred to this document of "fundamental laws" as the first Bill of Rights on the continent; it was modeled after England's Magna Carta.
+Some scholars have referred to this document of "fundamental laws" as the first bill of rights on the continent; it was modeled after England's Magna Carta.
 It acknowledges and accepts the concept of social inequality as an expression of God's will and includes a list of universal liberties as well as separate lists of particular liberties granted to free men, women, children, and servants.
 It also allows slavery (an aberration amidst a list of rights, and one that would be repeated in the U.S. Constitution).
 There are only 150 black people in Massachusetts in 1640, and 295 by 1650; it is difficult to determine exactly what percentage of them are slaves.

-Roger Williams, founder of Rhode Island colony, publishes Queries of Highest Consideration, in which he argues for the complete separation of church and state.
+Roger Williams, founder of the Rhode Island colony, publishes Queries of Highest Consideration, in which he argues for the complete separation of church and state.

 A law requires each town in Massachusetts to establish a school.

 The First General Assembly of Providence Colony, Rhode Island, makes sodomy, buggery (in this context it means bestiality), and rape capital offenses.